asteroid-lang/asteroid/README.md

 # Asteroid the Programming Language

-Asteroid is a general purpose programming language heavily influenced by [Python](https://www.python.org), [Lua](http://www.lua.org), [ML](https://www.smlnj.org), and [Prolog](http://www.swi-prolog.org) currently under development.
+Asteroid is a general purpose programming language heavily influenced by [Python](https://www.python.org), [Lua](http://www.lua.org), [ML](https://www.smlnj.org), and [Prolog](http://www.swi-prolog.org) currently under development at the University of Rhode Island.
 Asteroid implements a new programming paradigm called pattern-level programming.
 Below are just a few small programs to give you the flavor of the langugage.

 Take a look at the [Asteroid the Language](Asteroid%20the%20Language.ipynb) notebook for an overview and the [Asteroid User Guide](Asteroid%20User%20Guide.ipynb) notebook for a fairly detailed discussion of the language.